 My oldest son’s birthday is on Earth Day.
 I can’t say for sure, but I suspect becoming a mom on April 22, 2003, may have made me more respectful of Mother Earth than I might have been otherwise, and I do find myself gravitating towards eco-friendly products when I have the choice, from our energy-efficient washing machine to my toddler’s BPA-free cereal bowl.
-It’s not always easy being green—but fortunately, since I became a mother 10 years ago today, we’ve come a long way, baby, when it’s come to finding eco-friendly baby care products.
+It’s not always easy being green–but fortunately, since I became a mother nearly 11 years ago, we’ve come a long way, baby, when it’s come to finding eco-friendly baby and kid products.

 Here’s a quick cheat sheet for buying products that were designed with the environment in mind: